davidclough/node/_documents/javascript-guide/javascript-guide.md

 Function declaration syntax is certainly more forgiving as it does allow us to worry less about the order in which we declare our functions.
 However, be careful about relying on this.
 In a somewhat primitive language like ES5 it is still better to physically organise your code such that things are declared and functions are explicitly defined before they are referenced.

-> Avoiding writing code based on your expert knowledge of hoisting will avoid confusing less experience JavaScript programmers and, as will be seen in the next section, will make your code clearer.
+> Avoiding writing code based on your expert knowledge of hoisting will avoid confusing less experience JavaScript programmers and, as will be seen in the next section, make your code clearer.

-You can see recommended coding styles related to this issue later in <a href="#style-declarations">Declarations</a>.
+You can see recommended coding styles related to this issue later, in <a href="#style-declarations">Declarations</a>.

 #### ES2015 Onwards

 In later versions of JavaScript the `let` keyword is introduced as an improved alternative to `var`.
-This has main effects.
+This has two main effects.
 The first is to prevent hoisting. `let` will also ensure that the variable is scoped to the containing `block`, rather than the containing function, and cannot be referenced before it has been declared.
 This is more like the behaviour you would expect in most C-based languages.

 Later versions of JavaScript also introduce the `const` keyword which is similar to `let` but also ensures that a variable's value must be set in the declaration and cannot be modified later.
 This does _not_ mean that its value has to be set to a literal, e.g. 3.14 - it can still be the result of an expression.